Humanitarian aid: Abuse of power by aid workers

+A 2021 report on the Racial Equity Index indicated that just under two-thirds of aid workers had experienced racism, and 98% of survey respondents had witnessed it.

 Contrary practice

 Countries or war parties that prevent humanitarian relief are generally under unanimous criticism.
 Such was the case for the Derg regime, preventing relief to the population of Tigray in the 1980s, and the prevention of relief aid in the Tigray War of 2020–2021 by the Abiy Ahmed Ali regime of Ethiopia was again widely condemned.

+Humanitarian aid in conflict zones

 Aid workers

 Aid workers are people who are distributed internationally to do humanitarian aid work.

 Composition

 The total number of humanitarian aid workers around the world has been calculated by ALNAP, a network of agencies working in the Humanitarian System, as 210,800 in 2008.
 This is made up of roughly 50% from NGOs, 25% from the Red Cross/Red Crescent Movement and 25% from the UN system.
 In 2010, it was reported that the humanitarian fieldworker population increased by approximately 6% per year over the previous 10 years.

-Psychological Issues
+Psychological issues

 Aid workers are exposed to tough conditions and have to be flexible, resilient, and responsible in an environment that humans are not psychologically supposed to deal with, in such severe conditions that trauma is common.
 In recent years, a number of concerns have been raised about the mental health of aid workers.

 The most prevalent issue faced by humanitarian aid workers is post-traumatic stress disorder (PTSD).
 Adjustment to normal life again can be a problem, with feelings such as guilt being caused by the simple knowledge that international aid workers can leave a crisis zone, whilst nationals cannot.

 A 2015 survey conducted by The Guardian, with aid workers of the Global Development Professionals Network, revealed that 79 percent experienced mental health issues.